New York City Comptroller: 2013 election

 Manhattan Borough President Scott Stringer won the September 10, 2013, Democratic primary with 52% of the vote, defeating former New York State Governor Eliot Spitzer, who had been forced to resign as governor over various scandals and who received 48% of the vote.
 Former Wall Street financier John Burnett was unopposed as the Republican candidate.
 Hesham El-Meligy, an independent candidate with the support of some Libertarians, was also a candidate for the office.
 Stringer won the general election with 80% of the vote, as Burnett had 17% of the vote, the Green Party's Julia Willebrand had 2% of the vote, and El-Meligy had 0.5% of the vote.

 2017 election

 In 2017, there was no Democratic primary for the position.
 Stringer faced Republican Michel Faulkner in the general election, and won, with 77% of the vote.

 2021 election

 The 2021 New York City Comptroller election consisted of Democratic and Republican primaries on June 22, 2021, followed by a general election on November 2, 2021.
-The primaries were the first Comptroller election primaries to use ranked-choice voting.
+The primaries were the first Comptroller election primaries to use ranked-choice (instant-runoff) voting.
 Incumbent Comptroller Scott Stringer was barred from running for a third term by term limits.

 Notable candidates included State Senator Brian Benjamin, former US Marine Zach Iscol, City Councilmember Brad Lander, State Senator Kevin Parker, and State Assemblymember David Weprin.
 A number of other members of the New York City business and political communities also ran.

+2025 election

+The 2025 New York City Comptroller election consisted of Democratic and Republican primaries on June 24, 2025, and a general election scheduled to take place on November 2, 2025.
+The primaries were the first Comptroller election primaries to use ranked-choice (instant-runoff) voting.
+Incumbent Comptroller Brad Lander opted not to run for re-election, instead running in the 2025 New York City Democratic mayoral primary.

+Notable candidates for the Democratic nomination included councilmember Justin Brannan, Manhattan Borough President and eventual winner Mark Levine, as well as State Senator Kevin Parker who also ran in 2021.